alhussien76/SchoolMangmentSystem/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.6.

+## Features
+Responsive Design For All Devices
+Application State (ngrx)
+Unit Test

 ## Development server
 To login or signup
 Email: huss@gmail.com
 Password: 123456

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Deployment
+This app is deployed via firebase [Go to app](https://schoolmangmentsys.web.app/)

 ## Code scaffolding